 Fresh and flavorful, this bruschetta orzo pasta salad is going to be a summertime favorite!
 Bonus: No mayo or yogurt so it's great for warm-weather picnics.

-Bring a large pot of salted water to a boil and cook pasta to al dente according to package directions.
+Bring a large pot of salted water to a boil and cook orzo to al dente according to package directions.
 Drain and rinse with cold water.

-Meanwhile, in a large mixing bowl, combine tomatoes, onion, garlic, olive oil, balsamic vinegar, black pepper, and salt.
+Meanwhile, in a large mixing bowl, combine tomatoes, onion, garlic, olive oil, balsamic vinegar, salt and pepper.
 Stir to combine, cover, and set aside for 15 minutes to marinate tomatoes.

-Mix together pasta and tomato mixture until all ingredients are combined.
-Add basil and Parmesan cheese and stir to combine.
+Mix together cooked pasta and tomato mixture until all ingredients are combined.
+Refrigerate, covered, until ready to serve.

-½ cup minced fresh basil, 1 cup freshly grated Parmesan cheese
+½ cup minced fresh basil, 1 cup shredded Parmesan cheese

 Video